Tayyab-Ilahi12/PSX-Stock-Market-Prediction-and-Analysis/README.md

 # PSX-Stock-Market-Prediction-and-Analysis
 A Final Year Project on Predicting Pakistan Stock Exchange using Time Series and Deep Learning.
-Financial Portfolio Optimization and Technical Analysis
+Financial Portfolio Optimization and Technical Analysis.

+#### -> For prediction we are using 2 models ARIMA and LSTM to predict KSE ( 100, 30, and All ) Index.

+#### -> Technical Analysis of historical data using Techincal indicators and Financial Portfolio Optmization using Efficient Frontier Markowitz.

+#### -> Model Results and Accuracies are in relevant Jupyter Notebook.

+#### -> We have a full working Application in Django that implements our whole project in BackEnd.

 ### Abstract